XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Version: 1 byte - 0x00

-Data: 2 bytes - Audio stream format and type, see audio stream format and type fields
+Data: 2 bytes - Audio stream format and type, see audio stream format and type field

-Checksum: 1 byte - Sum of bytes starting from frame header, result modulo 256
+Checksum: 1 byte - Byte-wise sum from frame header, modulo 256

 MCU Returns

-- Usually sent when playback starts or format changes
+- Typically sent when playback starts or format changes

-- MCU can update display based on this information, such as showing PCM/DSD/MQA/DOP status
+- MCU can update display based on this info, such as displaying PCM/DSD/MQA/DOP status

 3.3.4 Set Input/Output Mode (0x23)¶